CCS-ZCU/labyrinth/README.md

 pip install -r requirements.txt
 ```

-Go to `scripts` and run the notebooks
+(4) Go to `scripts` and run the numbered Jupyter notebooks

+In the current code, the source texts from the GreLa database are accessed locally.
+But you can easily modify the code to work with the public API instance of the database.

 ## How to cite

-[once a release is created and published via zenodo, put its citation here]

-## Ackwnowledgement

-[This work has been supported by ...]
+If you reuse the code, please cite the associated publication in the CHR2025 proceedings.